apache/incubator-retired-edgent-samples/README.md

 The user may then directly use the jars in CLASSPATH specifications for Edgent application compilation or execution.
-A `classpath.sh` script generated to assist with this.
+A `classpath.sh` script is generated to assist with this.

 By default the script retrieves the Edgent java8 platform jars for the script's default Edgent version.